-As reflected above, the Board is not meeting its target for completing investigations, or for processing cases that result in formal discipline.
-Investigations include both desk and formal investigations, and factors in timelines for case review by a professional expert.
-While the Board is handling many of its investigations in-house through the use of a non-sworn investigator, several cases still remain with the Division of Investigation (DOI).
-The investigator position is new to the Board as of April 2011, so much time was spent on training and development of the new investigator, establishing desk policies and procedures, and appropriate protocols for case transfers to the non-sworn investigator.
+Currently, the Board is handling many of its investigations in-house through the use of a non-sworn investigator; however, several cases still remain with the Division of Investigation (DOI).
+The investigator position is new to the Board as of April 2011, so much time was spent on training and development of the new investigator, establishing desk policies and procedures, and protocols for case transfers to the non-sworn investigator.
 We are confident that as our new investigator becomes more seasoned in the position, processing timelines will be reduced.
-In terms of cases transferred to DOI, where more complex investigations may take 6-8, months to complete, the Board has earnestly worked with the AG's Office to learn how to best focus its investigative efforts on gathering the most pertinent facts.
-Also, Board staff is routinely in contact with DOI on pending cases to request status updates in an effort to reduce the current processing timelines of 265 days.
+In terms of cases transferred to DOI, where more complex investigations may take six to eight months to complete, the Board has earnestly worked with the AG's Office to learn how to best focus its investigations so that requests of DOI contain specific direction on gathering the most pertinent facts.

-AG cases are inherently lengthy as the process to come to a resolution in a case involves active participation and communication of both counsel for the prosecution and the defendant.
+AG cases are inherently lengthy as the process to come to a resolution in a case involves active participation and communication of both counsel for the prosecution, and the defendant.
 Delays occur in scheduling hearings, preconference settlements, and obtaining settlement responses from the licensee.
-The Board is mindful of the processing delays with its administrative cases and is looking forward to the new case management reports developed by the AG to assist their clients in tracking case status.
+Administrative hearings are often scheduled six months to a year out for pending cases.